-Of course, such a change in the way symptoms present themselves does not occur overnight.
+Of course, such a change in the way the symptoms present themselves does not occur overnight.
 A person living with MS will likely notice these changes happening before their doctor.
-It often takes at least a further six months before a doctor can confirm a diagnosis of SPMS, based on observing symptoms and the results of tests such as neurological exams and MRIs.
+It often takes at least a further six months before a doctor can confirm a diagnosis of SPMS, based on observed symptoms and the results of tests such as neurological exams and MRIs.

 SPMS can be further categorized as either active or not active, and with progression or without progression.

 - SPMS is active if relapses still occur, or new MRI activity is present.
 ‘New MRI activity’ means new legions are detected on a follow-up MRI scan, or legions detected on the previous MRI have increased in size.